- Post-doctorate, University of Michigan - Physiopathology of the GI Tract

 - Effect of high fiber diets on the local intestinal immune response

-- Effects of viscosity on nutrient digestibility, intestinal cell differentiation, mucin production, and endogenous losses of threonine of pigs
+- Effects of diet viscosity on nutrient digestibility, intestinal cell differentiation, mucin production, and nutrient transporters in the swine intestine

 - Use of swine enteroids as in vitro model of normal and pathological gastrointestinal physiology

-- Use of enteroids to defining the mechanisms of Lawsonia intracellularis pathogenesis
+- Use of enteroids to define the mechanisms of Lawsonia intracellularis pathogenesis

-- CFAN 3091V: Research Proposals – From Ideas to Strategic Plans (V: Honors + Writing intensive)
+- CFAN 3091V: Research Proposals – From Ideas to Strategic Plans (V: Honors + Writing intensive, Fall)

-- ANSC 5091: Research Proposals – From Ideas to Strategic Plans (Graduate level)
+- ANSC 5091: Research Proposals – From Ideas to Strategic Plans (Graduate level, Fall)